 6 Specialty Programs Dental Hygienists Should Consider in 2024

 Jul 31, 2024As dentistry and medicine work toward better integration, Registered Dental Hygienists (RDHs) continue to be instrumental in the shifts that are occurring.
-As the prevention specialists of dentistry, most continue to further their education beyond licensure, securing a Master’s or Doctorate degree.
+As the prevention specialists of dentistry, some further their education beyond licensure, securing a Master’s or Doctorate degree.
 For some, however, it is not feasible due to time, family demands, or finances.
-Certificate programs for RDHs help to bridge the gap between hygiene school curriculum updates (which can be incredibly slow) and rising demands.
+Certificate programs build on the education an RDH already has, training them for expanded roles and career opportunities at a fraction of the time and cost.

 The idea of specialization in the field of dental hygiene is not new.
 We already have hygienists who specialize in periodontics, cosmetic dentistry, and pediatrics.
 They learn specialty information on the job from fellow dental providers, or are tasked with piecing together continuing education that fits their specialty needs via internet search.

-Here are the latest specialty programs RDHs should consider:
+Here are the latest certificate programs RDHs should consider:

 4. Laser Certificate for RDHs